JimageJ/FRETENATOR2/README.md

 Switch OFF 'Watershed Object splitting'

-Switch ON 'Use pixel by pixel analysis' to allow quantification to be performed on a per object basis
+Switch ON 'Use pixel by pixel analysis' to allow quantification to be performed on a per pixel basis

 Max intensity: 4094 for 12 bit images, 65534 for 16 bit images